 Note: Alternatively, you can use the Coupler.io add-on for Google Sheets to make the setup right from your spreadsheet.
 Install the add-on from the Google Workspace Marketplace.

-- On your Google Drive, select a spreadsheet and a sheet where the exported Airtable data will be transferred.
-Click Continue.
+Connect your Google account, then, on your Google Drive, select a spreadsheet and a sheet where the exported Airtable data will be loaded.

 Tip: You can create a new sheet by typing in a new name.